GerryDazoo/Slinger/README.txt

 Windows Notes
+    There is a windows executable now available so you don't need  to do a python install.
     I used cygwin Python on my Windows box but any widows python program should work.
 You'll need flask and netifaces module for python.
 See note about netifaces above. make a folder "slingbox" somewhere
     copy "slinbox_server.py, tea.py, keys.dat, config.ini and RunSling.bat to the slingbox folder #